 The City will continue to monitor discussions regarding clean energy issues including energy conservation, renewable energy, energy storage, distributed energy, and Community Choice Aggregation (CCA).
-It is in the City's interest to support policy that enables, accelerates and supports the deployment of clean energy as the City's effective implementation of the Climate Action Plan is heavily reliant on the local CCA Sunnyvale helped to form, Silicon Valley Clean Energy.
-The City should monitor legislation that may have a regional and local impact on greenhouse gas emissions to advocate for effective and equitable approaches to emissions reduction.
+It is in the City's interest to support policy that enables, accelerates and supports the deployment of clean energy as the City's effective implementation of the Climate Action Playbook is heavily reliant on the local CCA Sunnyvale helped to form, Silicon Valley Clean Energy.
+The City should monitor legislation that may have a regional and local impact on greenhouse gas emissions to advocate for effective and equitable approaches to accelerating the deployment of affordable clean electricity and to emissions reduction.